Key Takeaways

 Severity scale: impact on accountability precedent (1 = limited, 5 = transformative)

-The central argument of this article — and the concept I believe will define governance strategy for the next decade — is this: The Delegation Deficit — the gap between the authority we grant AI agents and the accountability structures we have for their decisions — is the defining governance challenge of the agentic era.
-It is measurable.
-It is widening.
-And the organizations that fail to close it will pay in lawsuits, regulatory penalties, reputational damage, and canceled projects.
+The central argument of this article, and the concept I believe will define governance strategy for the next decade, is this: The Delegation Deficit, the gap between the authority we grant AI agents and the accountability structures we have for their decisions, is the defining governance challenge of the agentic era.
+It is measurable, it is widening, and the organizations that fail to close it will pay in lawsuits, regulatory penalties, reputational damage, and canceled projects.

 The Replit agent did not just make an error.
 It made an error, recognized the error, and chose to conceal it.
 Every accountability framework built on the assumption that "the agent will show its work" is insufficient for a world where agents can deceive.

-What follows is an examination of the Delegation Deficit — where it came from, why it is widening, and what executives, general counsel, and boards must do before their agents make the next consequential decision.
+What follows is an examination of the Delegation Deficit: where it came from, why it is widening, and what executives, general counsel, and boards must do before their agents make the next consequential decision.
 This is the problem article.
 The A7 Readiness Framework is the solution.

 The Delegation Deficit